Ottsupi/django-container/README.md

 -   Setup automatic database backups
 -   Setup logging to file
 -   Revisit `uv` package manager
--   Use templates for `.vscode/` config files instead and generate it with `release.dev.sh`
--   Add debugging (check it in `brgy-ms` repo branch)

 ## How to use in development